-Enjoy DELICIOUS keto Christmas recipes with 30+ EASY mains, sides, and desserts (even if you're not keto).
+Enjoy DELICIOUS festive keto Christmas recipes with 30+ EASY mains, sides, and desserts (even if you're not keto).

-BONUS free printables and free gift tags.
+BONUS free PRINTABLE festive meal plan and free gift tags.

-Even if your family doesn't eat low carb, they will be amazed by just how absolutely delicious these recipes are for your holiday meal.
+Even if your family doesn't eat low-carb, they will be amazed by just how absolutely delicious these recipes are for your holiday meal.

 At Christmas, there are typically so many parties, get-togethers, shared platters, nibbles, drinks, and holiday dinner events, that you need to be prepared with some healthy Christmas recipes.